bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 ss -lnpt
 ```

-The nmap options break out to the following:
+The ss options break out to the following:

 -l: Display only listening sockets (these are omitted by default).